The History of Rock Music: 1989-1994Raves, grunge, post-rock

 Electric Hellfire Club, on the other hand, indulged in the gothic-dance version of the genre with Burn Baby Burn (? ? - oct 1993).

 But even in Chicago the fad was dying out.
 A few years later the cyberpunks were already old-fashioned, and "industrial music" was mutating into something far less consumable.
-Illusion Of Safety, the project of Dan Burke and Jim O'Rourke, specialized in macabre anguish on albums such as Cancer (nov 1990/feb 1991 - apr 1992).
+The ambient music of Illusion Of Safety, the project of Dan Burke and Jim O'Rourke, constituted a sophisticated psychological exercise in macabre anguish on the trilogy of Cancer (feb 1991 - apr 1992), Inside Agitator (? ? - jun 1992) and Probe (?
+1992 - jun 1993).

 Post-industrial music, 1989-92TM, r, Copyright c 2005 Piero Scaruffi All rights reserved.